imdhemy/imdhemy.github.io/_posts/testing/2022-03-01-what-is-a-unit-test.md

 - Does it **quickly**.
 - Does in an **isolated** manner.

+The first two non-controversial.
+A small piece of code could be a single class or a single function.
+If your test suite's execution time is good enough to you, it means tests are quick enough.
+So what about running in an isolated manner?!

 The London take
 If a class has a dependency on another class, or several classes, you need to replace all such dependencies with test doubles.